Living Wage Ordinance/Business Subsidy Act Programs

 Any business that receives financial assistance from the city, even if it does not qualify as a City business subsidy, may be asked to sign a job linkage agreement.
 Job Linkage agreements encourage businesses to establish five-year job hiring and retention goals, hire Minneapolis residents and pay living wages.
 An integral part of this agreement involves a partnership between the business and neighborhood workforce development organization to assist in identifying, training and placing new employees.

-The City of through a network of employment service agencies connect individuals to training opportunities and provide work-ready job applicants to Minneapolis businesses.
+The City of Minneapolis through a network of employment service agencies connect individuals to training opportunities and provide work-ready job applicants to Minneapolis businesses.
 METP also administers a variety of youth work programs."

 City of Minneapolis Employment and Training through a network of employment service agencies connect individuals to training opportunities and provide work-ready job applicants to Minneapolis businesses.
 Employment and Training also administers a variety of youth work programs.